filiBit/clean-node-api/README.md

 - The API is RESTful and written in Javascript (Node.js environment)

-- The only dependencies are Node's built-in modules
+- The only production dependencies are Node's built-in modules

 - **It's work in progress**